LinuxConsole

-LinuxConsole is a Linux-based operating system independently developed by Yann Le Doaré.
-The distro is built from scratch by developers from France, and has support for multiple languages.
-It is not based on any other Linux distribution and primarily focuses on being lightweight and easily accessible.
-LinuxConsole can function as a Live CD and Live USB.
-It can also be installed as a complete modern operating system.
+LinuxConsole is a Linux distribution independently developed by Yann Le Doaré.
+LinuxConsole should be written as a single word, and the use of the word "console" in the name does not relate to Linux's system console mode but instead represents its aim of providing a system more simple to use similar to that of a gaming console.
+This distro is built from scratch by developers from France, and has support for multiple languages.
+It is not based on any other Linux distribution and primarily features being lightweight and easily accessible.
+LinuxConsole can function as a live CD or live USB.
+It can also be installed as a complete operating system.

 History

-The earliest known verifiable release is documented as version 0.4 in 2004 on Distrowatch, and was based on Mandrake Linux.
+The earliest known verifiable release is documented as version 0.4 in 2004 on DistroWatch, and was based on Mandrake Linux.
 Version 0.4 expanded upon the previous release by adding many applications, and tools making it useful for more than just games and multimedia.
 The list of added software included programs used for working with documents, playing music as well as other server utilities, firewall security, and printer/scanner tools.

 The first release confirmed to be independently developed was version 1.0.2007 released in 2007.
-It added full capability to work with partitions using the NTFS file structure via Gparted.
+It added full capability to work with partitions using the NTFS file structure via GParted.
 This release was thoroughly tested on several old computers using only 16MB of RAM.

 Release 1.0.2009 came out in 2009 with four distinctive versions.
-The first was a 200MB ISO image made for old computers with little free space, and came with a lightweight desktop and file manager.
+The first was a 200MB ISO image made for older computers low on hard drive space, and came with a lightweight desktop and file manager.
 The next was a CD image with a mid-sized desktop that added more features and games.
 The DVD version was complete with all the features included.
 Lastly, there was something available called the "Jukebox", where users could custom build their own ISO and transfer the image to USB with support for UNetbootin.
 This release was available via BitTorrent.

+The release of 1.0.2010 in 2010 had the goal of being easy to use as a game console.
+Module management was completely rewritten to load all modules at once without any cache.
+It switched from Dash to Bash, and initramfs to initrd, allowing for a very fast boot time of only 4 seconds when starting LXDE with a CD in VirtualBox.
+The default session was LXDE/PCManFM and IceWM/Rox Filer was an option.
+Wi-Fi connections could be configured with wicd.